Chakufwa Chihana: Rise of political parties and foundation of AFORD

 He was the founder and leader of the political movement Alliance for Democracy which became a political party once it became legal to establish political parties in Malawi.
 Other parties formed then as well including Bakili Muluzi's United Democratic Front (UDF).
 In the ensuing general election Banda's party, the Malawi Congress Party (MCP), lost power to Bakili Muluzi's United Democratic Front (UDF), with Chihana's new political party, the Alliance for Democracy (AFORD), placed third.
 Ironically, in spite of Chihana's prominence as the leader of democracy in Malawi, the leader lost elections to the charismatic Bakili Muluzi who had been living outside of the country.
 Muluzi became the first democratically elected president of Malawi but appointed Chihana as the Second Vice President under his administration.

 Political career

 Chihana served as Vice President of Malawi under President Bakili Muluzi from 1994 to 1996 and again from 2003 to 2004.
 The period saw the political decline of AFORD under his leadership, shrinking to only two seats in the 193-seat parliament by 2006.
-Chihana also entered into a damaging feud with the Church of Central Africa, warning them to stay out of politics.
+Chihana also entered into a damaging feud with the Church of Central Africa, Presbyterian, warning them to stay out of politics.

 According to The Guardian, he failed to manage the growing food crisis in the nation during his second term, leading to his resignation.